Ch/ChE 9. Chemical Synthesis and Characterization for Chemical Engineering. 9 units (1-6-2). For course description, see Chemistry.

 ChE 114.
 Solid State NMR Spectroscopy For Materials Chemistry.
-9 units (3-3-3); second Term.
+9 units (3-3-3); second term.
 Prerequisites: Ch 21abc or instructor's permission.
 Principles and applications of solid state NMR spectroscopy will be addressed with focus on structure and dynamics characterization of organic and inorganic solids.
-Topics include basic principles of NMR phenomena in solid state, high resolution techniques such as magic angle spinning (MAS), cross-polarization (CP) MAS, Double Rotation (DOR) and multiple-quantum MAS (MQMAS) for half integer quadrupole nuclei, and multiple pulse experiments for dipolar decoupling and recoupling, which expect to cover NMR methods that are routinely employed in studies of organic and inorganic materials chemistry.
-Hands-on experience will be provided via laboratory course on solid NMR spectrometers.
-Not offered 2016–17.
+NMR characterization methods in the areas of heterogeneous catalysts, batteries, energy storage materials, etc. will be reviewed.
+More specific topics include NMR methods in solid state such as magic angle spinning (MAS), cross-polarization (CP), NMR of quadrupole nuclei, multiple pulse and multi-dimensional solid state NMR experiments, dynamics NMR.
+Hands-on experience will be provided via separate laboratory sessions using solid NMR spectrometers at Caltech Solid State NMR facility.
+Instructor: Hwang.

 ChE 118.
 Introduction to the Design of Chemical Systems.
 9 units (3-0-6); second term.
 Prerequisites: ChE 63 ab, ChE 101, ChE 103 abc, ChE 126, or instructor's permission.
 Short-term, open-ended projects that require students to design a chemical process or product.
 Each team generates and filters ideas, identifies use cases and objectives, evaluates and selects a design strategy, develops a project budget, schedules milestones and tasks, and writes a proposal with supporting documentation.
 Each project must meet specified requirements for societal impact, budget, duration, person hours, environmental impact, safety, and ethics.
 Instructor: Vicic.